Treating chronic pancreatitis

-There is no cure for chronic pancreatitis, but treatment can help control the condition and reduce any symptoms.
+Treatment for chronic pancreatitis aims to help control the condition and reduce any symptoms.

-If you are diagnosed with chronic pancreatitis, some lifestyle changes will be recommended.
+If you're diagnosed with chronic pancreatitis, some lifestyle changes will be recommended.
 These are described below.

-The most important thing you can do is stop drinking alcohol, even if this is not the cause of your condition.
-This will help prevent further damage to your pancreas and may help to reduce the pain.
+The most important thing you can do is to stop drinking alcohol, even if it isn't the cause of your condition.
+This helps to prevent further damage to your pancreas and may help to reduce the pain.

-If you continue to drink alcohol, it is likely you will experience debilitating pain and you will be more likely to die from a complication of chronic pancreatitis.
+If you continue to drink alcohol, it's likely that you'll experience debilitating pain and you'll be more likely to die from a complication of chronic pancreatitis.